GRINS-Spoke0-WP2/.github/profile/README.md

 ## What is GRINS?

 GRINS ([link](https://www.grins.it)) produces frontier research in the economic-political-social science and data science spectrum to provide scientific evidence to guide public policy as well as the choices of citizens and companies in complex decision-making contexts.
 Grins' mission translates into the realisation of an open data platform designed to support the decision-making processes of all actors, from citizens to administrators, through the production of high quality statistical information and analysis, in compliance with strict professional ethical principles and the most advanced scientific standards.

+The goal of the GRINS (Growing Resiliant INclusive and Sustainable) project is to help the Italian community to grow efficiently as well as resilient, inclusive and sustainable.
+This important and challenging goal will be reached thank to the deeper comprehension of the reality.
+Data are the mirror of reality, but they must be collected, validated, re-organised, harmonised, analysed, visualised and finally interpreted.
+Statistical tools are the only instruments capable of performing these operations on the data, so they are indispensable for achieving the goals of the GRINS project.

+The team of the University of Bergamo (UNIBG) involved in the spoke 0, more specifically in the Work Package 0.2 (WP0.2), leaded by Prof. Alessandro Fassò, is proposing to use a common methodology for data harmonisation among the groups of the project.
+In particular, these methods are suitable for spatial and temporal data.
+UNIBG works mainly with environmental data: weather, air quality and emissions.
+Harmonised data, with the same spatial and temporal resolution (i.e. municipality and daily), will compose the dataset used by the AMELIA platform.
+More specifically, this dataset will represent the deliverable D.0.2.1 of the GRINS project.

 ### The Spoke 0